Skip to content

 </form>

-The FormRegistry discovers forms in the DOM and manages their lifecycle — useful for multi-form pages and TYPO3 remounting.
-For a single form, you can use createFormController() directly without the registry.
+The FormRegistry discovers forms in the DOM, creates a FormController per form, and loads registered FormPlugin factories — useful for multi-form pages and TYPO3 remounting.
+For a single form, call createFormController() directly without the registry.

 FormLayer strips native HTML5 constraint attributes (required, pattern, min, max, etc.) and replaces them with its own validation pipeline.
 If JavaScript is disabled, browsers still enforce the native attributes.
 This is progressive enhancement — the baseline always works.